Portland school board funds construction cost overruns, discusses reducing school budget

 The state pays 70 percent of General Assistance costs and the federal government is currently reimbursing the city for emergency shelter expenses, taking a significant amount of the burden off taxpayers.
 But the federal funds will expire in June, leaving the city to figure out how to pay for assistance to a record number of people seeking shelter and other services.

-The city is considering a $269 million budget that was proposed by interim City Manager Danielle West last week.
-The budget proposes a 5.5 percent tax increase.
-The proposed budget, combined with the school board’s $133 million budget, would result in a tax increase of 4.8 percent or 62 cents per $1,000 valuation, increasing the tax rate from $12.99 to $13.61.
+The city is considering a $269 million budget proposed by interim City Manager Danielle West last week that proposes a 5.5 percent tax increase.
+The proposed budget, combined with the school board’s $133 million budget, would result in a tax increase of 4.8 percent, or 62 cents per $1,000 valuation, increasing the tax rate from $12.99 to $13.61.
 That would amount to a $226 tax increase on a $365,000 home.

 Send questions/comments to the editors.